 Getting Started With Cloud Numbering

 We can’t wait to share these cloud numbering features with you.
-If you’re interested in being one of the first to try out cloud numbering, sign up and we’ll be in touch with more information on how to get started.
+If you’re interested in getting started with cloud numbering, get in touch with our team.

 Once set up, all your unused cert numbers will be uploaded to the Clik Cloud server.
 It’s a one-way switch, meaning that once you move to cloud numbering you won’t be able to revert back to the previous numbering method.
 Moving forward, any future orders will be activated on the cloud rather than downloaded to your office system.
 This does mean that you will always need an active internet connection through to our server to be able to assign any cert numbers, whether you are in the office or out in the field.